Savaale Samaali

 Savaale Samaali is a 2015 Indian Tamil language comedy drama film written and directed by Sathyasiva.
 The film stars Ashok Selvan and Bindu Madhavi while Nassar, Jagan, and Karunas play supporting roles.
 Produced by actor C. Arunpandian, the film features music composed by S. Thaman.
 The film began production in June 2014 under the working title Kekae Bokae and released on 4 September 2015.

 Plot

 Karthik gets a job at a TV channel called Top TV, but no one watches it.
 He is also attracted towards his sister Pooja's friend Divya and tries to impress her with the help of his colleague Billa, but she does not reciprocate his love.
-Meanwhile, the debt-ridden channel’s boss Karunakaran tries to commits suicide and requests Karthik and Billa to find a way to get the channel to the top position and increase their overall TRP.
+Meanwhile, the debt-ridden channel’s boss Karunakaran tries to commit suicide and requests Karthik and Billa to find a way to get the channel to the top position and increase their overall TRP.
 The duo hits upon the idea of uniting lovers facing parental opposition through a reality show, but they fake the whole thing with Koothu actors.
 Meanwhile, Divya asks Karthik to help unite a real couple whose fathers are powerful politicians, and how they succeed in uniting the couple forms the remainder of the plot.